EXPRESSCLUSTER/Tips/HTTPSconfiguration.md

 ## Overview
 Here is the sample procedure to enable HTTPS connection for EXPRESSCLUSTER X WebManager or Cluster WebUI in test environment.

-## Note
-The procedure depends on your environment (such as OS version) and mey different.

 ## For Windows
 1. Download OpenSSL, Win64 OpenSSL v1.0.
 	http://slproweb.com/products/Win32OpenSSL.html